Convolutional neural network: Convolutional layers

 Although fully connected feedforward neural networks can be used to learn features and classify data, this architecture is generally impractical for larger inputs (e.g., high-resolution images), which would require massive numbers of neurons because each pixel is a relevant input feature.
 A fully connected layer for an image of size 100 × 100 has 10,000 weights for each neuron in the second layer.
 Convolution reduces the number of free parameters, allowing the network to be deeper.
 For example, using a 5 × 5 tiling region, each with the same shared weights, requires only 25 neurons.
 Using shared weights means there are many fewer parameters, which helps avoid the vanishing gradients and exploding gradients problems seen during backpropagation in earlier neural networks.

 To speed processing, standard convolutional layers can be replaced by depthwise separable convolutional layers, which are based on a depthwise convolution followed by a pointwise convolution.
 The depthwise convolution is a spatial convolution applied independently over each channel of the input tensor, while the pointwise convolution is a standard convolution restricted to the use of $1\times1$ kernels.

 Pooling layers

 Convolutional networks may include local and/or global pooling layers along with traditional convolutional layers.
 Pooling layers reduce the dimensions of data by combining the outputs of neuron clusters at one layer into a single neuron in the next layer.
 Local pooling combines small clusters, tiling sizes such as 2 × 2 are commonly used.
 Global pooling acts on all the neurons of the feature map.
 There are two common types of pooling in popular use: max and average.
 Max pooling uses the maximum value of each local cluster of neurons in the feature map, while average pooling takes the average value.

 Fully connected layers

 Fully connected layers connect every neuron in one layer to every neuron in another layer.
 It is the same as a traditional multilayer perceptron neural network (MLP).
+Each neuron in the fully connected layer receives input from all the neurons in the previous layer.
+These inputs are weighted and summed with the corresponding biases, and then passed through an activation function to perform a nonlinear transformation, generating the output.
 The flattened matrix goes through a fully connected layer to classify the images.